SWEG-2016EC-Batch/Logicians/ETS1149_Paulos_Asmelash/Salary_Calculator.md

 Step 7: Input `bonus_rate_per_hour` from the user

-Step 8: Print "Enter your base salary for a week"
+Step 8: Print "Enter your base salary for a month"

 Step 9: Input `base_salary` from the user